How to Type a Resignation Letter (With Care and Clarity)

 💡 What is a resignation letter?

 A resignation letter is a formal document that informs your employer of your decision to leave a job.
-Even in modern workplaces that rely on edocs, a document management system, or a doc online workflow, this letter remains an important professional record.
+Even in modern, paperless workplaces, this letter remains an important professional record.

 Think of it as a closing note: short, factual, and respectful.